 As the main basis of Georgia domestic tax law, Tax Code is a normative statutory code, which was officially published in December 2004 and has since been amended several times.
 In January 2011, the Parliament of Georgia adopted and implemented a new version of the Tax Code of Georgia.

 In recent years, Georgia has promulgated new tax policies as well as collection and administration measures mainly through amendments to the Tax Code, orders of the Minister of Finance, orders of the Head of the Revenue Service and resolutions of the Government.
-For example, in 2016, the Parliament passed the income tax amendment to reform the corporate income tax system for resident enterprises and permanent establishments of non-resident enterprises, and from 1 January , 2017, enterprises only pay corporate income tax when distributing profits; in 2019, the VAT amendment was passed to align VAT legislation with EU VAT Directive (2006/112); in 2024, the consumption tax amendment was passed, which mainly revised the excise tax rate of tobacco and tobacco products.
+For example, in 2016, the Parliament passed the income tax amendment to reform the corporate income tax system for resident enterprises and permanent establishments of non-resident enterprises, and from 1 January , 2017, enterprises only pay corporate income tax when distributing profits; in 2019, the VAT amendment was passed to align VAT legislation with EU VAT Directive (2006/112); In 2019, the Revenue Service has introduced automatic VAT refund system, where excess VAT amount is automatically credited on the taxpayers' bank account without sending a payment request.
+In 2024, the consumption tax amendment was passed, which mainly revised the excise tax rate of tobacco and tobacco products.

 Ⅷ. Future Tax Reform Plan

-According to speeches delivered by Georgian Revenue Service officials on the 4th Belt and Road Initiative Tax Administration Cooperation Forum, there are two reform priorities.
-The first is GRS Strategic Goals for 2021-2024, namely improving tax and customs compliance, development and sustainability of the institutional capacity, and enhancing International cooperation.
-The second is three goals for Digitalization of Tax Debt Management, which are preventing debt accumulation, simplifying the debt management process, and reasonable execution of tax-related cases.
+According to the new 2025-2030 strategy document of the Revenue Service of Georgia digital transformation and raising the level of legal compliance; modernization of information technology systems and strengthening of analytical capabilities; development of institutional capacities and International cooperation will be the main priorities of the Service for the next 5 years.

 Ⅸ. International tax cooperation